-- decreasing the UAE Central Bank's minimum reserve requirement for all current, call and savings deposits from 14 per cent. to 7 per cent.; - postponing the planned implementation of certain Basel III capital requirements until 31 March 2021; and - allowing banks to apply a prudential filter to IFRS 9 expected loss provisions.
+- decreasing the UAE Central Bank's minimum reserve requirement for all current, call and savings deposits from 14 per cent. to 7 per cent.; - postponing the planned implementation of certain Basel III capital requirements in a phased manner from 30 June 2021 to 30 June 2022; and

+- allowing banks to apply a prudential filter to IFRS 9 expected loss provisions.
 The prudential filter will allow any increase in IFRS9 provisioning compared to 31 December 2019 to be partially added back to regulatory capital.
 This will allow IFRS 9 provisions to be gradually phased-in over a five year period until 31 December 2024.